-PASSOVER IN THE NEWS!Over two and a half thousand years ago, G-d saved the Jewish people and took them out of slavery in Egypt, leading them through the Split Sea and into the land of Israel.
+PASSOVER IN THE NEWS!Over three thousand years ago, G‑d saved the Jewish people and took them out of slavery in Egypt, leading them through the Split Sea and into the land of Israel.

 Each year we celebrate our redemption from Egypt by reading the story of Passover out loud during the Passover Seder.